-In addition to that, Hema has two other services: on-site chefs offer to cook shoppers’ groceries on demand, and there is a courier service that can deliver online orders within 30 minutes.
-This is a new concept which gained instant popularity in China, seems like Chinese consumers like some entertaining action.
+In addition to that, Hema has two other services: on-site chefs offer to cook shoppers’ groceries on-demand, and there is a courier service that can deliver online orders within 30 minutes.
+This is a new concept that gained instant popularity in China, seems like Chinese consumers like some entertaining action.

 Chinese netizens follow social media platforms religiously.
 A big part of their spending on a product is dependent on reviews they read from other users.
 Chinese consumers do not trust in advertising of the products from the company itself.
 It is critical for companies to have social media presence to be successful in the Chinese digital ecosystem.
 Social media presence can backfire too, if not taken care of properly, therefore it is vital to partner with a reputable digital agency in China for guidance on social media presence.

-No matter how popular a brand is outside China, but to Chinese audience only what is visible on Chinese digital platform is known.
-In B2B lead generation, more trust and visibility is needed.
+No matter how popular a brand is outside China, to a Chinese audience only what is visible on Chinese digital platforms is known.
+In B2B lead generation, more trust and visibility are needed.

-In China, consumers look for new and trustworthy Food and Beverages brands.
-Firstly, consumers must be told about the benefits of the product, and the Intellectual property rights must be availed, in order to protect one brand from counterfeit products.
-Several well-known brands want to convey friendly messages to attract Chinese consumers but sometimes end up offending Chinese consumers due to lack of knowledge about Chinese culture.
-Therefore, It is extremely important to understand local culture in China and conduct branding accordingly.
+In China, consumers look for new and trustworthy Food and Beverage brands.
+Firstly, consumers must be told about the benefits of the product, and Intellectual property rights must be availed, in order to protect one brand from counterfeit products.
+Several well-known brands want to convey friendly messages to attract Chinese consumers but sometimes end up offending Chinese consumers due to a lack of knowledge about Chinese culture.
+Therefore, It is extremely important to understand the local culture in China and conduct branding accordingly.

-The secret to brand activation in China is when a company is promoting their products or services they must focus on similar communities or one kind of consumer.
+The secret to brand activation in China is when a company is promoting its products or services it must focus on similar communities or one kind of consumer.
 Brand activation is a process of making a brand well-known among the consumers and eventually focuses on moving the consumers to move them to the next phase of the buyer’s cycle.
 The activation can be promoted in an experience-based way.
-This generates consumer’s interest, and allow them to use and experience the brand.
+This generates consumers’ interest and allows them to use and experience the brand.
 Social media platforms are highly advisable to create brand activation in China.

 Brand exposure or brand awareness is the familiarity of the consumer with the brand.
-In China, brand exposure is done using social media website, such as; WeChat, Weibo and QQ.
+In China, brand exposure is done using social media websites, such as; WeChat, Weibo, and QQ.
 Chinese consumers learn about new brands via social media.
 According to most international food brands, Chinese consumers do research about a product or service on their smartphones.

-Twist & Drink is an Austrian brand catering children.
+Twist & Drink is an Austrian brand catering to children.
 The drink is made from natural mountain spring water.
 The product line boasts several fruity flavors, in colorful easy to open bottles.
-Twist & Drink is a family owned business since 1973 and produces over 50 million bottles each year.
+Twist & Drink is a family-owned business since 1973 and produces over 50 million bottles each year.
 Currently, the brand is available in more than 20 countries.

 To encourage customer engagement Citadel also conducted cooking contests and made Chinese recipes using maple syrups.

 Jean Yves LU is the founder and CEO of Epermarket, Shanghai’s ultimate online supermarket.
-Jean Yves LU saw the potential in catering to the expat community of Shanghai.
-He aimed to offer Epermarket as one stop that sells foreign products and the food that foreign community in China can trust.
-Epermarket also has high-class wine to satisfy even the most refined foreign and local Chinese customers, which has been handpicked from more than five thousand wineries around the world.
-However, Epermarket soon realized the interest of local Chinese community in fresh, safe imported products.
-Initially, they were targeting foreign consumers and expats in Shanghai, soon after realizing the local Chinese consumers demand they laid their digital strategy to attract Chinese urbanites.
-This gave boom in their sales by targeting several segments in the market.
+Jean Yves LU saw the potential in catering to the ex-pat community of Shanghai.
+He aimed to offer Epermarket as a one-stop that sells foreign products and food that the foreign communities in China can trust.
+E-permarket also has high-class wine to satisfy even the most refined foreign and local Chinese customers, which has been handpicked from more than five thousand wineries around the world.
+However, Epermarket soon realized the interest of the local Chinese community in fresh, safe imported products.
+Initially, they were targeting foreign consumers and ex-pats in Shanghai, soon after realizing the local Chinese consumers’ demand they laid their digital strategy to attract Chinese urbanites.
+This gave a boom in their sales by targeting several segments in the market.

 To gain success in Chinese marketplaces a brand must be known by Chinese customers.
-Products and services must be offered to cater Chines preferences an tastes.
-This can call for innovating new product assortment or could be altering brand name or logo.
+Products and services must be offered to cater to China’s preferences and tastes.
+This can call for innovating a new product assortment or could be altering the brand name or logo.
 Chinese consumers are extremely reliant on social media for learning about new brands and products.
 Online forums where product reviews are shared also count a lot in brand building.

-Marketing campaign must target customers on various social media platforms.
-Creating awareness of the brand, interacting online with customers and creating a seamless transition between each social media platform.
-Chinese digital eco-system is fragmented.
-However, the major platforms like Weibo, WeChat, Baidu and Taobao boast the largest volume of users.
+The marketing campaign must target customers on various social media platforms.
+Creating awareness of the brand, interacting online with customers, and creating a seamless transition between each social media platform.
+The Chinese digital ecosystem is fragmented.
+However, the major platforms like Weibo, WeChat, Baidu, and Taobao boast the largest volume of users.
 Platforms are either segmented by function or cater to niche interest communities.

 China is becoming increasingly digital.
 Foreign companies especially food brands need to incorporate online and offline features in their business model.
 A strategy that enables food and beverage brands to avail full advantages of both online commerce and physical retail.

 When entering the Chinese market brand has to be extra careful of the local Chinese consumer’s values, traditions, and preferences.
-A market entry must not feel as attacking current customs or replacing their values.
-Therefore, in-depth market research in highly advisable to learn about the Chinese market.
+A market entry must not feel like attacking current customs or replacing their values.
+Therefore, in-depth market research is highly advisable to learn about the Chinese market.

-As the digital platform shared between eCommerce, mobile and social have created so much noise, at times it gets difficult to identify best products.
-Therefore brands are integrating online and offline shopping experience to fully satisfy a customer before they make a purchase.
-In this way, digital becomes a platform for not just online growth but everything from, brand building and customer engagement through to supply chain operations and physical store formats.
+As the digital platform shared between eCommerce, mobile, and social have created so much noise, at times it gets difficult to identify the best products.
+Therefore brands are integrating online and offline shopping experiences to fully satisfy a customer before they make a purchase.
+In this way, digital becomes a platform for not just online growth but everything from, brand building and customer engagement to supply chain operations and physical store formats.

-Influencers are another strong way of branding products.
-Retailers look for influencers that are relatable with their brand values.
+Influencers are another strong way of branding products in 2020.
+Retailers look for influencers that are relatable to their brand values.
 This way a target market is already in place.
-Customers already trust the influencer and their recommendation.
+Customers already trust the influencer and their recommendations.
 According to a report by PWC, 29% of Chinese consumers, as compared to 13% globally, use social media to see what brands or products KOLs and celebrities are endorsing.
-KOLs differ from E-commerce merchant in three ways, they interactively interact with consumers, raise awareness and help build brands.
+KOLs differ from E-commerce merchants in three ways, they interactively interact with consumers, raise awareness and help build brands.

-For Example Miss Yeah produce very funny video, she cooks in her office
+For Example, Miss Yeah produce a very funny video, she cooks in her office

-In a recent survey conducted by PwC’s shows that 40% of Chinese consumers shop from the favorite retailer.
-Consumers trust the brand offered by that particular retailer with respect to product quality and price.
-This attribute is highly prevalent in the grocery and food category.
 Safety and quality issues have given international supermarkets and brands offering imported products an edge in the Chinese food market.
-High demand for imported food items has encouraged the development of cross-border E-commerce.
-Cross-border E-commerce enables retailers and brands to try Chinese market entry model without compulsion of setting up a physical store, or a local Chinese entity or any enormous capital investment.
+The high demand for imported food items has encouraged the development of cross-border E-commerce.
+Cross-border E-commerce enables retailers and brands to try the Chinese market entry model without the compulsion of setting up a physical store, a local Chinese entity, or any enormous capital investment.

 Many retailers consider cross-border E-commerce as a “test and learn” strategy.

-New plateforms exist in China and help Brands to connected with large number of distributors.
+New platforms exist in China and help Brands to connect with a large number of distributors.

 How to Hack the Distribution in China?

 We have a new solution, a Break to Market, B2D Platforms (Brands to Distributors).
-Old Unique Distributor that run the all distribution for Brand will die soon.
-And I think these new Solutions will be the future of the Distribution in China.
+Old Unique Distributor that runs the all distribution for Brand will die soon.
+And I think these new Solutions will be the future of Distribution in China.